 However, his approach to Christianity was more individualistic with little interest in the church.

 Garibaldi was considered to be an honest man without desire for great name and fame.
-This and his military victories helped to gain the support and love of many ordinary people.
+This personal nobility and his military victories helped to gain the support and love of many ordinary people.
 His sincerity attracted many to support his cause of Italian unification.
-Ironically, since he was a great military strategies, Garibaldi became increasingly wary of war and expressed pacifist ideals towards the end of his life.
+Ironically, despite being a great military strategist, Garibaldi became increasingly wary of war and expressed pacifist ideals towards the end of his life.

 He was married three times and had four children with his first wife, Anita.